Uberspace/lab/source/guide_buildbot.rst

 Step 7
 ------

-In this step, we will set up supervisord_ to take control of our Buildbot_ master.
+In this step, we will set up :manual:`supervisord <daemons-supervisord>` to take control of our Buildbot_ master.

 Create the file ``~/etc/services.d/buildbot-master.ini`` with the following content: